 - Improved operating and safety practices

-- Increased levels of business as procurement process especially as the public sector begin to favour those businesses with recognised sustainability credentials and verified performance
+- Increased levels of business as national procurement processes increasingly demand recognised sustainability credentials and verified performance

 For more information please be directed to the Green Compass Scheme website.